ServiceStackApps/ReactChat/README.md

 ## Chat App Components

-The Redux store is the conduit of how all our App components fit together with the `@reduxify()` annotation declaratively capturing both the **inputs** and **outputs** that each component needs.
-The only thing that remains is importing all existing logic into the different React components and wire them to use injected component properties:
+The Redux store is the conduit binding all App components together to the App state, the relationships of which are declared in the `@reduxify()` annotation which captures both the **inputs** and **outputs** each component needs - both are injected into the React Component via properties.

+With the structre in-place all that remains is to import all existing logic into their different React Components and wire them to use injected properties:

 #### [app.tsx](https://github.com/ServiceStackApps/ReactChat/blob/master/src/ReactChat/ReactChat/src/app.tsx)